kokoror/take-home-assignment/README.md

 # Documentation
+Please note: the contributors `raoqiange` and `kokoror` both are my personal github account, i have set up my local git to use `raoqiange` by default, that's why you are seeing two contributors here.
+Sorry about the confusion.

 This web app requires installation of MySQL (server and workbench) on your local machine, for installation, please refer to the offical documentation at https://dev.mysql.com/doc/mysql-getting-started/en/ and tutorial made by Web Dev Simplified on Youtube at https://www.youtube.com/watch?v=u96rVINbAUI&ab_channel=WebDevSimplified